Solicitor General for New South Wales: Modern office and function

+History

 Colonial official

 The office of Solicitor General was created in 1824 following the inquiry by John Bigge between 1819 and 1821 into the colonies of NSW and Van Diemen's Land.
 Bigge's 1823 report on judicial establishments recommended the appointment of a barrister as attorney-general.
 Bigge set out the primary duty of the attorney-general as being the preparation of indictments and informations and prosecuting them in court.
 The attorney-general would have discretion whether or not to charge a person.
 Bigge did not directly recommend the appointment of a solicitor-general, but rather that two English barristers should be encouraged to practice in the colony.

 John Stephen was appointed as the first Solicitor-General in August 1824, six months after the appointment of the first Attorney-General, Saxe Bannister.
 Stephen's role was to assist the Attorney-General as required and cover any absence of the Attorney-General.
 The duties allocated to Bannister formalised the proposals of Bigge.
 In addition to the preparation and prosecution of criminal charges, Bannister's duties included acting for the Crown in civil matters, overseeing the preparation of Crown land grants, giving legal advice to the Governor and Government departments and drafting acts, proclamations and Government Orders.
 The Attorney-General was also considered to have the common law duties and powers exercisable by British Law Officer.
 The Attorney-General was not appointed to determine small claims, and instead that role that was given to Stephen and in a separate capacity as Commissioner of the Courts of Request.
 Bannister's salary was £1,200 a year.
 Stephen received no salary as Solicitor-General, and a salary of £600 a year as Commissioner of the Courts of Request, raised to £800 within a year.
+The name "Solicitor-General" is taken from the title of the deputy of the Attorney-General for England and Wales, first appointed in 1461, with the name "solicitor general" becoming standard from 1536.
+Whereas the New South Wales position was initially filled by a barrister who was not a parliamentarian (until 1851), the British position is by convention filled by a member of parliament.